struanw/this_wall_can/README.md

-# Retail Site - Struan Wall
+#This Wall Can  - Struan Wall

 A simple site to practice React state changes, learn hooks & styled components.
 Plus try to implent various unique animations and share a bit about me.